josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/shader_preprocessor.md

 compiler reads it.
 Unlike the compiler, the preprocessor does not care about whether the syntax of the preprocessed code is valid.
 The preprocessor always performs what the directives tell it to do.
-A directive is a statement starting with a hash symbol (#).
-It is not a keyword of the shader language (such as if or for), but a special kind of token within the language.
+A directive is a statement starting with a hash symbol (`#`).
+It is not a keyword of the shader language (such as `if` or `for`), but a special kind of token within the language.

-From Godot 4.0 onwards, you can use a shader preprocessor within text-based shaders.
+To avoid repetition and improve code reuse, you can use a shader preprocessor within text-based shaders.
 The syntax is similar to what most GLSL shader compilers support (which in turn is similar to the C/C++ preprocessor).

 > Note:
 >